 Categories of Stative Verbs

-Stative verbs fall into four main groups: mental states (know, believe, understand, think, remember, forget, recognise), emotions (love, hate, like, prefer, want, wish, fear), possession (have, own, belong, possess, contain), and senses (hear, smell, see, taste).
+Stative verbs fall into four main groups: mental states (know, believe, understand, think, remember, forget, recognize), emotions (love, hate, like, prefer, want, wish, fear), possession (have, own, belong, possess, contain), and senses (hear, smell, see, taste).
 These verbs describe conditions, not processes, so they do not take continuous forms in their stative meaning.

 Stative vs. Dynamic Uses